-- Bruce Technologies, a Massachusetts corporation based in North Billerica, Massachusetts, acquired in July 2004; and - BTU, a Delaware corporation based in North Billerica, Massachusetts, with operations in China, Malaysia and the UK, acquired in January 2015.
+• BTU, a Delaware corporation based in Westford, Massachusetts, with operations in China, Malaysia and the UK, acquired in January 2015.

-Material and Substrate:
+Semiconductor Fabrication Solutions (formerly called Material and Substrate):

-- PR Hoffman, an Arizona corporation based in Carlisle, Pennsylvania, acquired in July 1997; - Advanced Compound Materials, Inc., a Delaware corporation based in Spartanburg, South Carolina, founded in 2023 (operations to begin in 2024); - Intersurface Dynamics, a Connecticut corporation based in Bethel, Connecticut, acquired in March 2021; and - Entrepix, an Arizona corporation based in Phoenix, Arizona, acquired in January 2023.
+- PR Hoffman, an Arizona corporation based in Carlisle, Pennsylvania, acquired in July 1997; - Advanced Compound Materials, Inc., a Delaware corporation based in Spartanburg, South Carolina, founded in 2023; - Intersurface Dynamics, a Connecticut corporation based in Bethel, Connecticut, acquired in March 2021; and - Entrepix, an Arizona corporation based in Phoenix, Arizona, acquired in January 2023.